-- English 398: Forms of Otherness: 21st-Century Women’s Writing, Spring 2017
+English 398: Forms of Otherness: 21st-Century Women’s Writing, Spring 2017

-- English 351: Contemporary American Poetry: Politics, Experiments, Selves, Spring 2017
+English 351: Contemporary American Poetry: Politics, Experiments, Selves, Spring 2017, Spring 2018

-- English 297: Plants, Animals, and (Almost) Humans, January 2017
+English 243: Plants, Animals, and (Almost) Humans, January 2017, January 2018

-- English 120: Language, Thought and Writing: Games, Rules and Play, Fall 2016
+English 120: Language, Thought and Writing: Games, Rules and Play, Fall 2016, Spring 2018, Spring 2019

-- English 173A: American Poetry 1900-1945, Winter 2016, Spring 2016
+English 173A: American Poetry 1900-1945, Winter 2016, Spring 2016

-- English 174B: American Fiction 1900-1945, Spring 2016
+English 174B: American Fiction 1900-1945, Spring 2016

-- English 180: Virginia Woolf: Lives and Afterlives, Winter 2016
+English 180: Virginia Woolf: Lives and Afterlives, Winter 2016

 Teaching Fellow, UCLA

-- English 4W: Critical Reading and Writing: Repetition, Fall 2014, Winter 2015 (instructor of record)
+English 4W: Critical Reading and Writing: Repetition, Fall 2014, Winter 2015

 Teaching Assistant Consultant, UCLA

-- English 495A: Supervised Teaching Preparation, Spring 2012 (co-taught with Christopher Mott)
+English 495A: Supervised Teaching Preparation, Spring 2012 (co-taught with Christopher Mott)

-- English 495B: Supervised Teaching Preparation, Fall 2011 (co-taught with Christopher Mott)
+English 495B: Supervised Teaching Preparation, Fall 2011 (co-taught with Christopher Mott)

 Teaching Associate, UCLA

-- English 172B: American Literature Since 1945, Spring 2011 (Sianne Ngai)
+English 172B: American Literature Since 1945, Spring 2011 (Sianne Ngai)

-- English 143: Milton, Winter 2011 (Claire McEachern)
+English 143: Milton, Winter 2011 (Claire McEachern)

-- English 85: The American Novel, Fall 2010 (Christopher Mott)
+English 85: The American Novel, Fall 2010 (Christopher Mott)

-- English 142A: Shakespeare: Poems and Early Plays, Summer 2010 (Lowell Gallagher)
+English 142A: Shakespeare’s Poems and Early Plays, Summer 2010 (Lowell Gallagher)

-- English 4W: Critical Reading and Writing: Strange Loves, Fall 2009, Winter 2010 (instructor of record)
+English 4W: Critical Reading and Writing: Strange Loves, Fall 2009, Winter 2010

 Teaching Assistant, UCLA

-- English 142B: Shakespeare: Later Plays, Spring 2009 (Michael Allen)
+English 142B: Shakespeare’s Later Plays, Spring 2009 (Michael Allen)

-- English 95A: Introduction to Poetry, Winter 2009 (Stephen Dickey)
+English 95A: Introduction to Poetry, Winter 2009 (Stephen Dickey)

-- English 10C: British Literature 1832 – Present, Fall 2008 (Joseph Bristow)
+English 10C: British Literature 1832 – Present, Fall 2008 (Joseph Bristow)

 EN398: Forms of Otherness: 21st-Century Women’s Writing: An examination of poetry, mixed-genre, and hybrid works of literature by 21st-century American women writers.
-Concerned with the relationship between cultural, historical, and social concerns (including race, colonialism, gender, and sexuality) and the structures, restraints, and (im)possibilities of language and poetic form.
-Texts by Mullen, Spahr, Alcalá, Hong, Philip, Natalie Diaz, Durbin, Rankine, Lewis, and Nelson.
+Concerned with the relationship between cultural, historical, and social issues (including race, colonialism, gender, and sexuality) and the structures, restraints, and (im)possibilities of language and poetic form.
+Texts by Mullen, Spahr, Alcalá, Hong, Philip, Diaz, Durbin, Rankine, Lewis, and Nelson.

-EN 120: W1: Language, Thought and Writing: Games, Rules, and Play (W1): A writing-intensive course designed to cultivate reading and writing skills through the exploration of the concepts of games, rules, and play across literary history.
+EN 120G: W1: Language, Thought and Writing: Games, Rules, and Play (W1): Writing-intensive course designed to cultivate reading and writing skills through the exploration of the concepts of games, rules, and play across literary history.
 Devotes serious attention to the writing process, and focuses particularly on questions of evidence, analysis, and argumentation.
 Topics include poetic forms; linguistic play; the “rules” of race, gender, and sexuality; adaptation; globalization; the concept of “the end.”
 Texts by Shakespeare, Spenser, Millay, Duffy, Mullen, Goldsmith, Díaz, Chiang, Ballard, Larsen, Collins, Shaw, Beckett, Ives.

 English 180: Virginia Woolf: Lives and Afterlives: An upper-division seminar on the work of Virginia Woolf guided by two questions: for Woolf, what is a life?
 And how may a life be best represented on the page?
 Students read Woolf’s essays, diary entries, and autobiographical writings alongside her major works, and consider the relationship between fiction and life-writing throughout.
 Course also considers Woolf as a public figure and as fodder for other writers, including Walker, Bechdel, and Cunningham.

 English 4W: Repetition: An examination of repetition both formal and thematic.
 Units on repetitive poetic forms and revision, political resistance, promiscuity, trauma, cloning, and the concept of “the end.”
-Major texts include revisions of Shakespeare by Duffy and Mullen; short fiction by Stein, Díaz, Sontag, and Melville; Butler’s Kindred, Ishiguro’s Never Let Me Go, Orphan Black, Freud’s “The Uncanny,” Beckett’s Endgame.
+Major texts include revisions of Shakespeare by Duffy and Mullen; short fiction by Stein, Sontag, and Melville; Butler’s Kindred, Ishiguro’s Never Let Me Go, Orphan Black, Freud’s “The Uncanny,” Beckett’s Endgame.

 English 4W: Reading the Body: An exploration of representations of the body across history and genres, focusing particularly on issues of sexuality, race, death, and politics.
-Major texts include poems by Shakespeare, Rochester, Donne, Brooks, Sexton, and Clifton; short fiction by Hawthorne and O’Connor; Larsen’s Passing, Ishiguro’s Never Let Me Go (novel and film), and Chesley’s Jerker.
+Major texts include poems by Shakespeare, Rochester, Donne, Brooks, Rich, Sexton, and Clifton; short fiction by Hawthorne and O’Connor; Larsen’s Passing, Ishiguro’s Never Let Me Go (novel and film), and Chesley’s Jerker.